daniel-98-lab/expense-tracker-api/README.md

 ## API Examples

+Reminder!
+If your API call response is: 'Unauthenticated', maybe your token has expired.
+You need to log in again and update the token.

 All API request examples are available in [this file](./docs/expense-tracker-api.postman_collection.json).
 If you have the Postman app, simply import this file to access all API calls.

 ---